evanagovino/evanagovino.github.io/_posts/2017-8-23-NBATradeMachine45.md

 5) Push the limits of the machine.
 5-team trade?
 10-team trade?
 30-team trade?

+6) Include a team twice in a three or four-team trade

-6) What if I made a program to try and push through every single trade possible and posted results?
+7) What if I made a program to try and push through every single trade possible and posted results?
 How many combinations are out there?

 These are just a few examples, but hopefully they'll help me think about the program as I continue to develop it, both in de-bugging it and evaluating what's possible, realistic and useful for it.